Cooking With Bliss

 What is the best temperature to cook London Broil?

-The best temperature to cook London Broil is 400 degrees.
-If you're oven cooks fast, drop the temperature down to 350 degrees.
+The best temperature to cook London Broil is 400 degrees.ย If your oven cooks quickly, reduce the temperature to 350 degrees.

 Should I wrap my London broil in foil?

 No, it's not necessary to wrap in foil; however, I strongly recommend using a meat thermometer to check the internal temperature.
-This will take the guess work out of knowing if it's done or not.
-It cooks pretty quickly, so you want to make sure that you DO NOT overcook cook as it can become dry if you do not stay on top of it.
+This will eliminate the guesswork of knowing if it's done or not.
+It cooks quickly, make sure you DO NOT overcook it.
+It can become dry if you do not stay on top of it.

 Looking for other recipes like this?
 Try these: